TemoaProject/temoa/docs/source/Documentation.rst

  * **Periods** - consecutive blocks of years, marked by the first year in the period.
 For example, a two-period model might consist of :math:`\text{P}^f =
-   \{2010, 2015, 2025\}`, representing the two periods of years from 2010
+   \{2010, 2015, 2025\}`, representing the two periods of years from beginning 2010
-   through 2014, and from 2015 through 2024.
+   through 2014 end, and from beginning 2015 through 2024 end.
 Note the that last period element
-   \(2025\) does not represent a new time period, but rather defines the upper bound for the second time period.
+   \(2025\) does not represent a new time period, but rather defines the end of the second time period and therefore the planning horizon.

  * **Seasonal** - Each year may have multiple seasons.
 In a conventional time-sliced model, the seasons may typically represent the four seasons: winter, spring summer, and fall.
 However, the seasonal slices can represent any amount of time at the sub-period scale.
 For example, in a database with representative days, the seasonal slices can be used as generic containers to represent blocks of days.
+The type of seasonal representation in use should be defined in the config file.

  * **Daily** - Within a season, a given day can be further subdivided into different time segments.
 Less detailed databases may include larger blocks of time, such as morning,